2002 Queensland Cup

-The 2002 Queensland Cup season was the 7th season of Queensland's top-level statewide rugby league competition run by the Queensland Rugby League.
+The 2002 Queensland Cup season was the 7th season of the top-level statewide rugby league competition run by the Queensland Rugby League in Australia.
 The competition featured 12 teams playing a 26-week long season (including finals) from March to September.

 The Redcliffe Dolphins defeated the Ipswich Jets 34–10 in the Grand Final at Dolphin Oval to claim their third premiership.
 Easts Scott Thorburn was named the competition's Player of the Year, winning the Courier Mail Medal.

 Teams

 The Queensland Cup returned to a 12-team format in 2002 with the inclusion of the North Queensland Young Guns, who served as the North Queensland Cowboys feeder club.

 Along with the Cowboys using the Young Guns as their affiliate, the Brisbane Broncos and Melbourne Storm were again affiliated with the Toowoomba Clydesdales and Norths Devils, respectively.